rishinrahim/rishinrahim/README.md

 ### Hi there 👋

-I am a Machine Learning Developer.
+I am a Machine Learning Engineer.
 Learning statistics one day at a time.

 **How to reach me**:
 - [Twitter](https://twitter.com/rishinrahim)